High-Growth Investing: PEG Ratio Secrets Revealed

 Calculating the PEG Ratio

-Understanding the PEG Ratio allows investors to determine the relative value of a stock by considering its earnings growth rate.
+Understanding the PEG Ratio allows investors to determine a stock’s relative value by considering its earnings growth rate.
 It’s an enhancement over basic P/E analysis that incorporates future earnings expectations.

 PEG Ratio Formula